Gómez HR sinks Nats after Martinez ejection, Mets sweep

 Edwin Díaz retired the side in order in the ninth for his 12th save.

 Mets starter Steven Matz allowed 10 hits over six innings of one-run ball.
-He stranded runners in scoring position in each of his first five innings.

 Washington starter Stephen Strasburg allowed two runs and five hits over seven innings.

 Starting with an unusual 12:10 p.m. first pitch, both teams looked short on caffeine.
 New York had two errors, Washington had one and both teams had players thrown out on the bases.
-The Nationals struck out looking five times in the first six innings, all with runners on base.

-Washington was 0 for 9 with runners in scoring position during the first five innings and also committed a few baserunning blunders.
-Adam Eaton missed first on a potential double and had to retreat, then was stranded at third.
-Brian Dozier scored Soto with a bunt single in the sixth but was thrown out making an ill-advised dash for third after a Mets throwing error on the same play.

 SHOE FLY DON’T BOTHER